 These technologies include the main computer server (truly the hub or center point of our data processing network), workstations, printers, the Local Area Network that connects the workstations to the server, the Internet connections, and all the software programs used by the staff and support volunteers.

-This committee works in conjunction with a paid consultant to maintain and support all of the hardware and software, plan and implement upgrades and replacements, prepare budgets, and maintain documentation of all systems in place.
+This team works in conjunction with a paid consultant to maintain and support all of the hardware and software, plan and implement upgrades and replacements, prepare budgets, and maintain documentation of all systems in place.